-On Wednesday snow arrived in Sheffield.
+Snow Dilemma On Wednesday snow arrived in Sheffield.
 I was ready to take my children to school and carry onto my counselling practice, when I heard that my children’s school was closed.
 Obviously my children were delighted.
 I was not.

-I knew I had clients.
-I do not like cancelling clients.
-However, in this instance I had no choice.
+What is online counselling?
 Online counselling, e-therapy or writing therapy offers secure therapeutic support through email, skype or instant messaging.
 Instant messaging and email is an online communication that enables you to keep a written record of your sessions, which